CaptainAsbestos/class-notes/3-grants/agh-mod3-abstracts.md

 The limiting factor for receiving grants is not the scarcity of money, but the effort put into courting one.
 Grants are awards of money to be put toward a very specific purpose spelled out in advance by a proposal.
 Before seeking a grant, the author suggests seriously considering if and why your project or mission need one; chasing grants can be a rabbit-hole distraction.

+Regional Associations of Grant-makers (RAGs) often release common standards for grant applications, which make it easier to translate a proposal to multiple possible foundations (however, DO NOT DO THAT, for reasons discussed in the other abstracts for this module).

+Family foundations differ from independent private foundations with respect to staff and executive decision making.
+The less personalised foundations, such as federated funds, corporated foundations, and community foundations, all have wider stakeholder groups who need to be satisficed by grant proposals.
+The Foundation Center and Grantsmanship Center have an online resource (available through paid subscriptions) to assist with the research process for grant-writers.
+Publications and newsletters such as Philanthropy News Digest give inside-track info on trends in the sector; trade publications in your organisation's field of work are also important to stay current with.
+Researching in advance not only saves you time, but it shows to foundation staff that you are a serious person who honours their intelligence and time.

+Businesses are also a potential source of grants, although it bears remembering that business interests usually motivate business philanthropy.
+Federal, State, and Local grants are available because of legislation, and information on them is publicly available.
+The bar to clear for a federal grant is often not worth it, but they lend prestige to an organisation and provide a wealth of funds.
+The trend recently has been devolution from the federal government to the states, however, which bears well or ill for many organisations depending on the political landscape in their states.
+Key to success with government grants is visiting elected officials.

+Lastly, the Web has lowered the cost of entry to the fundraising game to almost nothing.
+A social media presence not only raises an organisation's profile to grant-givers, but it also provides a platform to "brag" and seek small one-off donations.

+Eligibility comes before everything else: if your organisation doesn't qualify for the reward, then save yourself the effort of applying in vain.
+Like in the other abstracts, a grant-writer should also ensure that the RFP or RFA harmonise with the grant-writer's intended use for the grant.

 ## 4 Key Strategies

 Building relationships with donors is the most important way to secure sustainable funding.
 By working the passionate donors, development directors can build a network of like-minded individuals and foundations.
 Last, expressing sincere gratitude to donors can make donors feel like their contribution is well received.